ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

           fsfreeze --unfreeze /mnt
 ```

-Note: if you have installed kasten into a namespace other than `kasten-io` then
+> If you have installed kasten into a namespace other than `kasten-io` then
-you’ll have to modify the `namespace` field in the above config.
+you’ll have to modify the `namespace` field in the above configuration.

 Apply the blueprint with the `kubect create -f` command.
 One can observe the
 blueprint like so: